-The 2018 Ted R. Lilley CURE Program application is now closed.
-Please check back in the winter.
+The 2019 Ted R. Lilley CURE Program application is now open.

 What can CURE Interns expect

 - Work maximum of 40 hours a week (includes seminars) for 8 weeks in a lab with a Knight Cancer Institute faculty member

 - A stipend (approximately $10 an hour/40 hours a week) and a bus pass for the duration of the program

 - Attend weekly seminars, as well as adhere to faculty mentor expectations and curriculum

 - Participate in a poster presentation attended by the lab employees, directors and other staff of the Knight Cancer Institute